theotherphil/imagecli/README.md

 ### Single input, multiple outputs

 There aren't currently any image processing operations that produce multiple outputs from a single input.
-However, pipelines can specify `stack operations` that directly manipulate the image stack.
+However, pipelines can also contain stack operations - operations that directly manipulate the image stack.
 These all have upper case names to make it easier to distinguish between image processing operations and stack operations.

-For example, the `DUP` operator duplicates the top element of the stack.
+For example, the `DUP` operation duplicates the top element of the stack.
 The following example loads a single image and then saves two copies of it.

 <pre>imagecli -i robin.png -o ex0_0.png ex0_1.png -p 'DUP'</pre>